antontanderup/mediocre-hass-media-player-cards/README.md

 [![Chat on Oase](<https://img.shields.io/badge/Chat-Oase-lightblue?color=rgb(74%20196%20169)>)](https://oase.app/oase/8414e128-52fe-42c7-b7c8-789fd0930a3e/join/cfdc211d-eb53-4cef-af62-2d1c4642a180)
 [![BuyMeACoffee](https://raw.githubusercontent.com/pachadotdev/buymeacoffee-badges/main/bmc-yellow.svg)](https://www.buymeacoffee.com/antontadamsen)

-Media player cards for Home Assistant that let you group speakers, add custom action buttons, search for music and more.
+Media player cards for Home Assistant that let you group speakers, add custom action buttons, browse and search for music and more.
 A visual editor is available for all media player card configuration options.

 > **Note:** This is a pretty new project, so you might encounter some bugs.
 If you do, please do report them.